dotnetcore/Home/README.md

   - [FlubuCore.CakePlugin](https://github.com/flubu-core/FlubuCore.CakePlugin) - a FlubuCore plugin that allows you to use any of the Cake addin in FlubuCore.
   - [FlubuCore.TeamsPlugin](https://github.com/flubu-core/FlubuCore.TeamsPlugin) - a FlubuCore plugin that adds Microsoft teams specific tasks.
 - **[KoobooJson](https://github.com/kooboo/Json)** *(external)*, smaller and faster C# JSON serialization tool (construction based on expression tree)
 - **[NCC Compile Environment](https://github.com/dotnetcore/Compile.Environment)**, When using the Roslyn library for dynamic compilation, you can introduce the library to provide a dynamic compilation environment.

-### Infra or Middleware
+### Infra & Middleware

 - **[AgileConfig](https://github.com/dotnetcore/AgileConfig)**, a lightweight configuration center based on .net core .
 It is easy to deploy , easy to learn , easy to use.
   - [AgileConfig Client](https://github.com/kklldog/AgileConfig_Client) - an AgileConfig client based on .NET Standard 2.0, can be run on nfx and core.
+- **[CAP](https://github.com/dotnetcore/CAP)** *(Top-Level)*, a distributed transaction solution in microservice based on eventually consistency, also an eventbus with Outbox pattern.
 - **[HttpReports](https://github.com/dotnetcore/HttpReports)**, a lightweight APM system based on .NET Core, can be used to quickly build an integrated site of statistics, analysis, charts, monitoring, and distributed tracking in the .NET Core environment.
 HttpReports applies to ASP.NET Core MVC/WebAPI, is simple to get started and suitable for use in microservice architecture.
-- **[CAP](https://github.com/dotnetcore/CAP)** *(Top-Level)*, a distributed transaction solution in microservice based on eventually consistency, also an eventbus with Outbox pattern.

 ### UI Components